Couple signing a contract in the office

 A policyholder doesn’t have the option to split any single life insurance policy to insure two lives.
 But couples could agree, if they were to separate, to partially convert a single term policy into two current-dated policies on the original life insured, with different beneficiaries, said Ladelle Baar, assistant vice-president of product taxation and financial underwriting with Canada Life in London, Ont.

 The couple should understand the possible tax implications of their prenup agreement.
-If a policy will be surrendered to buy two new policies, for example, the sale of the first policy could be taxable if it has cash value.
+If a policy will be surrendered to buy two new policies, for example, the surrender of the first policy could result in tax consequences if it has cash value.

 Some insurers sell joint life policies with the option to exchange such a policy for two single life policies, and policyholders should understand whether their contract includes that option, Baar said.
 Also, conversion to a current-dated policy could have tax implications.